pmhahn/pmhahn.github.io/_posts/2022-07-25-apt-dependency-resolver.md

 You simply can install a high-level package using `apt-get install $pkg`, which  will then automatically resolve all dependencies:
 Dependant packages are downloaded and install along automatically.

-This work very well when you just use packages from a single *consistent* source like the *stable* Debian repository.
+This works very well when you just use packages from a single *consistent* source like the *stable* Debian repository.
-It mostly also works with multiple repositories, but from time to time the resolved does *strange* things.
+It mostly also works with multiple repositories, but from time to time the resolver does *strange* things.

 Here at Univention GmbH we build our own packages.
 Therefore it is essential for our customers that we get the dependencies right.